MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 ## Uninstall the Microsoft Tunnel

 To uninstall the product, run **mst-cli uninstall** from the Linux server as root.
-This will also remove the server from the Intune admin console.
+This will also remove the server from the Intune admin center.

 ## Related content